aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 	- "ALLOW_PORT" (80, 443)
 - Paste in the Suricata string from "firewall-suricata-rules.txt"

-3. Add these rules to the firewall policy (lz-central-network-StrictFirewallPolicy)
+3. Add these rules to the firewall policy
+- VPC > Network Firewall > Firewall Policies > Create firewall policy
+- Policy name: lz-central-network-StrictFirewallPolicy
+- Attached Stateful rule group, select `Allow-Domains` and `custom-suricata-rule-group` rule group
+- Go back to Network Firewall rule group > AWS managed rule group > Add rule group to policy
+- Select `lz-central-network-StrictFirewallPolicy` firewall policy
-- Managed rules: ThreatSignaturesIOCStrictOrder, ThreatSignaturesExploitsStrictOrder, ThreatSignaturesMalwareWebStrictOrder
+- Choose these rules: ThreatSignaturesIOCStrictOrder, ThreatSignaturesExploitsStrictOrder, ThreatSignaturesMalwareWebStrictOrder
-- Unmanaged rules: Allow-Domains, custom-suricata-rule-group
+- Add rule groups to policy
+- Go back to Firewall Policies > click on `lz-central-network-StrictFirewallPolicy` > Stateful rule groups  > Edit Priority
 - Priority sequence: Allow-Domains, ThreatSignaturesIOCStrictOrder, ThreatSignaturesExploitsStrictOrder, ThreatSignaturesMalwareWebStrictOrder, custom-suricata-rule-group

+!!!
+Question: Do i need to create Firewall first? then associate it with the created policy?

 4. Set route to Firewall Endpoints in Route Tables
 - NetworkInspection-Pub-A: 10.0.0.0/8 to firewall endpoint for that AZ-A